-A decision in the French courts has created an opportunity for women who missed out on the first wave of PIP compensation claims to finally seek justice.
+A decision in the French courts has created an opportunity for women who missed out on PIP compensation to finally seek justice.

 Since 2012 we have recovered significant sums of money for victims of the PIP scandal.
 This has seen us teaming up with lawyers in France in order to pursue claims there on behalf of women in the UK.